Interviews with Professionals

 Exploring the New Frontiers of Tourism.
 Perspectives on Tourism Research, Nire Negro, pp. 31–48.

 Juan-Luis Klein; Bernard Pecqueur; Kirsten Koop; Sid Ahmed Soussi.
-Socio-Territorial Innovation in the Global Context: A Challenge for Stakeholders, Presses de l’Université du Québec.
+Socio-Territorial Innovation in the Face of Globalization: A Challenge for Stakeholders, Presses de l’Université du Québec.

 Myttenaere, B. D. (2009).
 At the Crossroads of Tourism Development and Environmental Protection.
 28(2).